 - Provide information on managing some of the side effects of cancer treatment.

-- You can schedule an appointment to meet with a Registered Dietitian that specializes in the nutrition care routinely seen with your type of caner but have individual needs as related to cancer treatment.
+- You can schedule an appointment to meet with a Registered Dietitian that specializes in the nutrition care routinely seen with your type of cancer.
 Your Radiation Oncologist or primary care nurse can refer a patient to their personal Registered Dietitian.
 An appointment to meet with a disease specific Dietitian is scheduled through the Radiation Oncology Scheduling HUB.

 Contacts